ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ---
 # Task 3
-TODO: intro sentence

-TODO: no need for mentioning power glitching
 A glitching attack is an intentional fault introduced to undermine device security.
-These faults can for example cause instruction skipping,malformed data reads/write backs and instruction decoding errors.
-Below is a picture of the ChipWhisperers glitch generating process.
-Note that the clock can be either the target devices clock (clock glitching) or ChipWhisperers own clock(power glithching).
+These faults can for example cause instruction skipping, malformed data reads / write backs and instruction decoding errors.

+In this task you will learn basic fault injection to device to make it behave unintended way: Skipping login prompts, overreading buffers and injecting faults to encryption algorithms to reveal private key are all possible with skilled glitching!

-TODO: remember to attach sma cable glitch ports
+Remember to attach SMA cable tod glitch ports of the device before starting.

-## Introduction to clock glitch attacks
+## A) Introduction to clock glitch attacks

 TODO: remember always platform CW303 and stuff